nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ---

 ## Date format
-DietLAH! uses the following date format for command inputs: `d MMM yyyy` which is clearer to interprete and reduces the chances of typos.
+DietLAH! uses the following date format for command inputs: `d MMM yyyy` which is clearer to interpret and reduces the chances of typos.
 Refer to the table below for more information:

 Legend | Description
 -------|-------------